 Conveyor Speed Adjustment Buttons

-Buttons to control header functions are located on the console.
+The buttons to control header functions are located on the console.

 Adjust the header or Double Windrow Attachment (DWA) conveyor speed by pressing switch (A) to increase the speed, or switch (B) to decrease the speed.